The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: The WEAVE Survey

 In addition to using J-PAS data for target selection, WEAVE-QSO will join with J-PAS to cross-correlate the Ly$\alpha$ forest with J-PAS quasars even when not targeted spectroscopically, and to explore cross-correlation with faint Ly$\alpha$ sources in J-PAS images treated as an intensity map.
-This high density quasar sampling and high completeness allow various IGM/CGM properties to be studied statistically which have been demonstrated in BOSS and eBOSS or tested in simulations (e.g.\ \citealt{2018JCAP...05..029B,2018MNRAS.480..610G, 2018MNRAS.480.4702P,2018ApJ...859..125S, 2020MNRAS.499.2760S, 2020arXiv201200772M}).\looseness-1
+The ability to statistically study various IGM/CGM properties using such high-density quasar sampling and high completeness has been demonstrated in BOSS and eBOSS or tested in simulations (e.g.\ \citealt{2018JCAP...05..029B,2018MNRAS.480..610G, 2018MNRAS.480.4702P,2018ApJ...859..125S, 2020MNRAS.499.2760S, 2020arXiv201200772M}).\looseness-1